swallow0001/vit/README.md

 # Visual Inference Tools

+(The VIT is distinguish to the original version of vit due to the requirement of iNZight project.
+We are now going to rewrite the whole package by using gWidgets2 but in the same time optimize the setting of the original ones.
+So this ones would be kind of a brother of vit.)

+It is now taking in charge by Junjie Zeng.

+(The following is the introduction of vit.)
 Traditional methods of teaching statistical inference rely on concepts such as probability distributions that are unfamiliar to students.
 This may overwhelm a student's cognitive load and hinder understanding.
 These tools simplify the intuition behind inference to a visual level.
 They can be used to develop a student's intuitions about inference before teaching mathematical and probabilistic concepts.

 The code has been developed by Danny Chang, Vivian Li, Garrett Grolemund and Ben Stevenson.